gDub74/Eventz/readme.txt

 remove(eventName, handler)

-    Removes a spacific handler registered to an event.
+    -Removes a spacific handler registered to an event.

     eventName:  String name of a registerd event.